Isaac Paredes Preview, Player Props: Rays vs. Guardians

 Isaac Paredes At The Plate

-- In 41.9% of his games this season, Paredes has driven in at least one run.
-In 15 of those games (12.8%) he recorded more than one RBI, while accounting for three or more of his team's runs in nine contests.
+- Paredes has had an RBI in 49 games this season (41.5%), including 15 multi-RBI outings (12.7%).
+He has also driven in three or more of his team's runs in nine contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.